krzkaczor/cheatcalls-eip/README.md

 This EIP proposes a standardized set of methods to be implemented by all Ethereum development and testing environments.
 These methods will cover common operations such as setting storage values, manipulating account balances, and interacting with ERC20 tokens.
 By adopting a consistent naming convention and behavior for these methods, we aim to simplify the development process, enhance code portability, and reduce the cognitive load on developers when working with different tools.

-The proposed standard includes methods such as `dev_setStorage`, `dev_setBalance`, and `dev_setERC20Balance`, which will replace their tool-specific counterparts.
+The proposed standard includes methods such as `cheat_setStorage`, `cheat_setBalance`, and `cheat_setERC20Balance`, which will replace their tool-specific counterparts.
 This standardization will allow developers to write more portable test suites and development scripts, facilitating easier migration between tools and promoting best practices across the Ethereum development ecosystem.

 ## Motivation